The bees are coming!

 overriding the default.

 add_insect method for

-whether it is watersafe.
-Then, if the insect is not watersafe, reduce the
+watersafe.
+Then, if the insect is not watersafe, reduce the insect's armor to

-and paste code.
-Try to use methods that have already been defined and make use
+code.
+Try to use methods that have already been defined and make use of

 Once you've finished this problem, play a game that includes water.
 To

 -w for short) when you start the